Opinion: Mentorship for Construction Careers

 And the impact of such engagement is huge.
 Research shows that students who have four or more contacts with employers while they are at school are 25% less likely to become NEET (not in education, employment and training) and can expect when in full-time employment, to earn more than peers who had no such exposure.
 This demonstrates the direct impact that we can have on the lives of young people.

 Members of the industry can have an inspiring construction campaign, to give the information, tools and advice to help students take their first step into the industry.
 Whether through graduate programs or apprenticeships or in any other form.

-Technological and workplace change means young people face much more choice when deciding on their future career.
+Technological and workplace change means young people face much more choices when deciding on their future careers.
 If we are to achieve our aim of getting a more diverse set of talented people enthusiastic about the prospect of a career in construction, then we must be bold and ambitious.
 Instead of talking about an image problem, let’s do something to show people how they can get involved and the variety of opportunities construction has to offer.

 This industry is full of people who are passionate about construction, who enjoy thriving careers in a whole range of roles, utilizing a broad variety of different skills.
 There are myriad success stories throughout our sector at every level.